How To Know if Your Hair Needs Protein or Moisture?

 - Weak hair

 If you are experiencing any of the issues mentioned above, your hair may be dehydrated and in need of moisture.
-And this lack of moisture can be attributed to the use of chemical treatments like bleaching, relaxers, hair coloring, or using direct heat styling tools like flat irons or curling which cause damage.
+And this lack of moisture can be attributed to the use of chemical treatments like bleaching, relaxers, hair coloring, or using direct heat-styling tools (such as flat irons or curling), which cause damage.

-If this is indeed the case, much like damage from protein deficiencies, you will need to cut off the damaged hair and ensure that you proceed with a healthy hair care regimen that nourishes and nurtures your hair.
+If that's the case, you may need to cut off the damaged hair and ensure that you proceed with a healthy hair care regimen that nourishes and nurtures your hair.

 If you are still having a hard time deciphering between whether your hair is in need of protein or moisture, you can take a strand test at home.

 If your hair easily snaps when stretched while wet or dry, then your hair is lacking protein.

 If your hair feels dense dry, won’t curl and breaks often, then it lacks moisture.

 If your hair stretches easily and does not break often, then your hair is balanced.

 When our hair is out of balance and low on moisture, water is the key!